RavelloH/PSGameSpider/README.md

 │   ├── Arcade Paradise Digital Deluxe PS4™ & PS5™ .jpg
 │   ├── Arcade Paradise PS4™ & PS5™ .jpg
 │   ├── Arcadegeddon.jpg
+│   ├── Are You Smarter Than A 5th Grader? | PS4 & PS5 .jpg
 │   ├── Are You Smarter Than a 5th Grader? .jpg
 │   ├── Arietta of Spirits .jpg
 │   ├── Arise: A simple story.jpg